jkwest-93/romcom/README.md

 6. When the user clicks the "Make my Book" button, they are taken back to the Home View & their new cover is displayed.
 Users must hit the "Save Cover" button to save this cover!
 ![](make_own_cover.gif)

 7. Users can switch from view to view with no issues.
-Originally, we approached this from a `toggle` standpoint and realized that using `add` and `remove` allowed us to apply the `hidden` class with more precision.
+Originally, we approached this using the `toggle` method.
+We eventually realized that using `add` and `remove` allowed us to apply the `hidden` class to each of our views with more precision.
 ![](button_functionality.gif)

 ## Next Steps